 In addition to the constant fatigue, he was by then suffering pain in his neck, head, shoulders, chest, lower back, right buttock, groin and thighs.

 Kevin had been referred to a large firm of solicitors by his insurance company.
-After obtaining an initial medical report from a GP, they referred him to an orthopaedic surgeon.
-The orthopaedic surgeon concluded “In my opinion and on the balance of probabilities such accidents can cause symptoms for up to twelve months, but these continuing symptoms cannot be related to the accident.
+After obtaining an initial medical report from a GP, they referred him to an orthopaedic surgeon who concluded: “On the balance of probabilities such accidents can cause symptoms for up to twelve months, but these continuing symptoms cannot be related to the accident.
 Certainly I could find no physical cause for them.”

-It was clear to us that the symptoms Kevin was reporting were indicative of Fibromyalgia.
-Further, published medical research suggests that people who suffer a whiplash injury are significantly more likely to develop Fibromyalgia than people who suffer an injury to another part of the body.
+It was clear to us that the symptoms Kevin was reporting were indicative of fibromyalgia.
+Furthermore, published medical research suggests that people who suffer a whiplash injury are significantly more likely to develop fibromyalgia than people who suffer an injury to another part of the body.

-However, Kevin had never been formally diagnosed with Fibromyalgia.
-We therefore referred him to a leading Consultant Rheumatologist who diagnosed Fibromyalgia and recommended appropriate treatment.
+However, Kevin had never been formally diagnosed.
+We therefore referred him to a leading consultant rheumatologist who diagnosed fibromyalgia and recommended appropriate treatment.
 He also wrote to Kevin’s GP recommending an immediate change in his medication.

-In Kevin’s case, we obtained funding from the other driver’s insurance company to fund the recommended treatment which, combined with the change in medication, did help to improve Kevin’s symptoms, although a subsequent report from the Consultant Rheumatologist confirmed that he was likely to remain symptomatic indefinitely.
+We obtained funding from the other driver’s insurance company to fund the recommended treatment which, combined with the change in medication, did help to improve Kevin’s symptoms, although a subsequent report from the consultant rheumatologist confirmed that he was likely to remain symptomatic indefinitely.